AI & ML

 log.action(step, result)

-diagram-like workspace representing workflow orchestration and state machines
+workspace representing workflow orchestration and controlled execution

 Key Takeaway